GameShopLLC/VitalityStockAndCryptoTradingAlgorithm/README.md

 https://drive.google.com/file/d/1jkAUetejGBNBMthgNNNNjIu33oHXqyas/view?usp=sharing

-Tbis was intended for use on Coinbase.
+This was intended for use on Coinbase.
 My transactions from Coinbase were stopped.
 I do not know who was at fault.
 All of my purchases were valid.
 I currently have a banned Coinbase account.